Wyatt Earp (film): Plot

 Pursuing outlaw Dave Rudabaugh, Wyatt is introduced to gunman and gambler Doc Holliday in Fort Griffin, Texas, and the two become friends.
 Holliday assists Earp in locating Rudabaugh, whom he dislikes tremendously.
 Wyatt receives word that Ed has been killed, having shot and killed both his assailants before dying in the street.
 Wyatt returns to Dodge City and soon after kills his first man, witnessed by actress Josie Marcus.
-Despite his brothers' wives’ and Mattie's protests, Wyatt moves the family to Tombstone, Arizona and immediately finds himself at odds with the outlaw Cowboy gang.
+Despite his brothers' wives' and Mattie's protests, Wyatt moves the family to Tombstone, Arizona and immediately finds himself at odds with the outlaw Cowboy gang.
 He becomes romantically involved with Josie Marcus, angering her boyfriend Sheriff Behan and stressing his relationship with Mattie, and becomes the subject of rumor about town.

-Wyatt and his brothers Morgan and Virgil arrest several Cowboys, and Virgil assumes the post of head marshal following the murder of Fred White by a Cowboy.
+Wyatt and his brothers Morgan and Virgil arrest several Cowboys, and Virgil assumes the post of head marshal following the murder of Fred White by Curly Bill Brocius.
 Tension builds between the brothers and the gang as Wyatt breaks up several altercations involving the Cowboys, particularly Ike Clanton, and Holliday swears his loyalty to Wyatt, whom he considers his only real friend.
 The Gunfight at the O.K.
 Corral makes the brothers very unpopular in town as many citizens feel that they deliberately provoked the shootout.
 Virgil is ambushed and wounded, and Morgan is killed.
 In the Vendetta Ride, Wyatt forms a posse with his friends to hunt down and take revenge against the remaining Cowboys.

 Many years later, Wyatt and Josie mine for gold in Alaska.
 A young man on the same boat recognizes Wyatt and recounts a story in which Wyatt had saved the boy's uncle, "Tommy Behind-The-Deuce".
 Wyatt says to Josie, "Some people say it didn't happen that way", to which she responds, "Never mind them, Wyatt.
 It happened that way."
 An epilogue states that Holliday died six years later in a hospital in Glenwood Springs, Colorado.
 Members of the Clanton gang continued to die mysteriously for years after Morgan's murder.
-Josie and Wyatt's marriage lasted 47 years until Wyatt died at age 80 in Los Angeles.
+Josie and Wyatt remain together for 47 years until Wyatt died at age 80 in Los Angeles.